-Using a written or digital record keeping syste em, I have diligently recorde ed all nutrient applications to the fields in my nutrient manage gement plan for the period (month/year) through $\frac{1}{(\text{month/year})}$ to the crops specified in my nutr rient management plan. , , , (Producer signature) (date signed) I have reviewed application records kept by certify that those records have supplied suffic ' the proper materials and nutrient rates to at le east 85% of the field acres a s specified in the nutrient management plan covering(month/yea ar) through (month/year).
-(Cartified Planner signature) (NIMD Court No.) / / (date signed) (Certified Planner signature) (NMP Cert.
+Using a written or digital record keeping g system, I have diligently record ed all nutrient applications to the fields in my nutrient i management plan for the period (month/year) through (month/year) to the crops specified in m y nutrient management plan. / / (Producer signature) (date signed) I have reviewed application records kept by(producer name) and I hereby certify that those records have supplied sufficient information to show the he producer has applied the proper materials and nutrient rates to o at least 85% of the field acres as specified in the nutrient management plan covering nonth/year) through (month/year).
+1 (Certified Planner signature) (NMP Cert.
 No.) (date signed)